data-flair/python-tutorial/README.md

 # Python Tutorial
-This Python tutorial for beginners provides complete overview of Python.
+This Python tutorial for beginners provides a complete overview of Python.
 Explorer Python features, Python syntax, python applications, python projects.
-You will also get 270+ free python tutorials to learn python from scratch.
-Go from zero to hero with this python tutorial
+You will also get 270+ free python tutorials to learn Python from scratch.
+Go from zero to hero with this [Python tutorial](https://www.youtube.com/playlist?list=PLf0LpPWikpPe5gc6fT9wDj3Y6e97z6ZD_)

 ## 1. What is Python?
 Python has quickly become a favorite- it’s being taught in universities, and also being used for everything from scripting and web development to machine learning and data science.
 But what is Python?